Leonard Fons

-Leonard C. Fons (October 30, 1903 – May 25, 1956) was an American lawyer and Republican politician.
+Leonard Casimir Fons (October 30, 1903 – May 25, 1956) was an American lawyer and Republican politician.
 He was a member of the Wisconsin State Senate from 1931 to 1935 representing southern Milwaukee County.

 Biography

 Fons was born on October 30, 1903, in Milwaukee, Wisconsin.
 His father, Louis Fons, was also a member of the Senate, having represented the 8th District.
 Fons went to Marquette University High School and Campion High School in Prairie du Chien, Wisconsin.
 He then graduated from Marquette University and received his law degree from Georgetown University Law Center.
 Fons practiced law in Milwaukee.
 He died in Milwaukee, Wisconsin on May 25, 1956, of a stroke.

 Career

 Fons was a member of the Senate from 1931 to 1934 as a Republican.
 In 1940, he was a candidate for the United States House of Representatives from Wisconsin's 4th congressional district as a member of the Wisconsin Progressive Party, losing to Thaddeus Wasielewski.